junxit/us-congress-bills-115/bill.md

   - **(2)** has achieved the objective described in paragraph (1) since the establishment of the Fund.
 - **(b)** *Ensuring full funding* Section 3014 of title 18, United States Code, is amended—
   - **(1)** in subsection (a), in the matter preceding paragraph (1), by striking “September 30, 2019” and inserting “September 30, 2023”;
+  - **(2)** in subsection (e)(1), in the matter preceding subparagraph (A), by striking “2019” and inserting “2023”;
-  - **(2)** in subsection (f), by inserting “, including the mandatory imposition of civil remedies for satisfaction of an unpaid fine as authorized under section 3613, where appropriate” after “criminal cases”; and
+  - **(3)** in subsection (f), by inserting “, including the mandatory imposition of civil remedies for satisfaction of an unpaid fine as authorized under section 3613, where appropriate” after “criminal cases”; and
-  - **(3)** in subsection (h)(3), by inserting “and child victims of a severe form of trafficking (as defined in section 103 of the Victims of Trafficking and Violence Protection Act of 2000 (22 U.S.C.
+  - **(4)** in subsection (h)(3), by inserting “and child victims of a severe form of trafficking (as defined in section 103 of the Victims of Trafficking and Violence Protection Act of 2000 (22 U.S.C.
 7102))” after “child pornography victims”.

 ## § 3.
 Mandatory restitution for victims of commercial sexual exploitation

 - **(a)** *Amendment* Chapter 117 of title 18, United States Code, is amended by adding at the end the following:
   > ## § 2429.
 Mandatory restitution
   >
-  > - **(a)** *In general* Notwithstanding section 3663 or 3663A, and in addition to any other civil or criminal penalty authorized by law, the court shall order restitution for any offense under this chapter.
+  > - **(a)** Notwithstanding section 3663 or 3663A, and in addition to any other civil or criminal penalty authorized by law, the court shall order restitution for any offense under this chapter.
-  > - **(b)** *Scope and nature of Order*
+  > - **(b)**
-  >   - **(1)** *Directions* An order of restitution under this section shall direct the defendant to pay the victim (through the appropriate court mechanism) the full amount of the victim’s losses, as determined by the court under paragraph (3).
+  >   - **(1)** The order of restitution under this section shall direct the defendant to pay the victim (through the appropriate court mechanism) the full amount of the victim’s losses, as determined by the court under paragraph (3), and shall additionally require the defendant to pay the greater of the gross income or value to the defendant of the victim's services, if the services constitute commercial sex acts as defined under section 1591.
-  >   - **(2)** *Enforcement* An order of restitution under this section shall be issued and enforced in accordance with section 3664 in the same manner as an order under section 3663A.
+  >   - **(2)** An order of restitution under this section shall be issued and enforced in accordance with section 3664 in the same manner as an order under section 3663A.
-  >   - **(3)** *Full amount of the victim's losses defined* For purposes of this subsection, the term full amount of the victim’s losses—
-  >     - **(A)** has the meaning given the term in section 2259(b)(3); and
+  >   - **(3)** As used in this subsection, the term full amount of the victim’s losses has the same meaning as provided in section 2259(b)(3).
-  >     - **(B)** includes the gross income or value to the defendant of the victim’s services, if the services constitute commercial sex acts as defined under section 1591.
-  >   - **(4)** *Forfeiture of property* The forfeiture of property under this subsection shall be governed by the provisions of section 413 (other than subsection (d) of such section 413) of the Controlled Substances Act (21 U.S.C.
+  > - **(c)** The forfeiture of property under this section shall be governed by the provisions of section 413 (other than subsection (d) of such section) of the Controlled Substances Act (21 U.S.C.
 853).
-  > - **(c)** *Victim defined*
-  >   - **(1)** *In general* In this section, the term victim means the individual harmed as a result of the commission of a crime under this chapter.
-  >   - **(2)** *Assumption of crime victim's rights* In the case of a victim who is under 18 years of age, incompetent, incapacitated, or deceased, the legal guardian of the victim, a representative of the victim’s estate, or any other person appointed as suitable by the court may assume the crime victim's rights under this section.
+  > - **(d)** As used in this section, the term victim means the individual harmed as a result of a crime under this chapter, including, in the case of a victim who is under 18 years of age, incompetent, incapacitated, or deceased, the legal guardian of the victim or a representative of the victim’s estate, or another family member, or any other person appointed as suitable by the court, but in no event shall the defendant be named such representative or guardian.
-  > - **(d)** *Prohibition* A defendant charged with an offense under this chapter may not be named as a representative or guardian of a victim of the offense.

 - **(b)** *Table of sections* The table of sections for chapter 117 of title 18, United States Code, is amended by inserting after the item relating to section 2428 the following: